Public Safety is: Time Critical, Labor Intensive and Highly Technical

 Revenue from the levy will be spent exclusively on providing better public safety staffing.
 The levy would add:

-• 8 firefighter/medics, which would provide an additional 2-person fire/medic unit 24 hours a day.
+• 8 firefighter/medics and an additional response unit 24/7, which would provide additional fire/medic personnel 24 hours a day.